digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/contingent-claims-instrument.rst

 instrument.
 In contrast, a floating rate coupon is defined by the value of a reference rate during the lifetime of the bond.
 Since we do not know this value when the instrument is created, we need to define the coupon based on a future observation of the reference rate.
-In order to do this we introduce the concept of an
+In order to do this we introduce the concept of a
-:ref:`Observable <module-daml-finance-data-observable-observation-7524>`.
+:ref:`numeric observation <module-daml-finance-data-numeric-observation-78761>`.

 In the instrument definition, we need an identifier for the reference rate: